Eleanor-CloudCannon/Papercut-practice/content/_index.md

           environmental change on their front doorstep.
   - _bookshop_name: left-right
     section_background_color: '#F8F9FA'
-    uppercase: Learn more
+    title: Learn more
-    subtitle: How does PaperCut Grows work?
+    heading: How does PaperCut Grows work?
     text: >-
       We leverage our industry-leading expertise to estimate your business printing up front.